California

-Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America and contained the highest Native American population density north of what is now Mexico.
-European exploration in the 16th and 17th centuries led to the colonization of California by the Spanish Empire.
-In 1804, it was included in Alta California province within the Viceroyalty of New Spain.
-The area became a part of Mexico in 1821, following its successful war for independence, but was ceded to the United States in 1848 after the Mexican–American War.
-The California Gold Rush started in 1848 and led to dramatic social and demographic changes, including large-scale immigration into California, a worldwide economic boom, and the California genocide of indigenous peoples.
-The western portion of Alta California was then organized and admitted as the 31st state on September 9, 1850, following the Compromise of 1850.
+Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America.
+European exploration in the 16th and 17th centuries led to the colonization by the Spanish Empire.
+The area became a part of Mexico in 1821, as a result of its successful war for independence.
+Following the U.S. conquest of California, part of the Mexican-American War, California was ceded to the United States in 1848.
+The California gold rush started in 1848 and led to social and demographic changes, including the California genocide.
+It organized itself and was admitted as the 31st state in 1850 as a free state, following the Compromise of 1850.